 Clinical Training - National Registered Paramedic (NRP), Crozer EMS Training Institute/Delaware County Community College - Upland, PA

-BS - Liberal Studies with concentration in Healthcare Administration - Neumann University, Aston, PA
+BS in Liberal Studies with concentration in Healthcare Administration - Neumann University, Aston, PA

-MS - Organizational and Strategic Leadership, Neumann University, Aston, PA
+MS in Organizational and Strategic Leadership - Neumann University, Aston, PA

 Titles and Academic Titles